-The upward/positive trajectory of many key indicators and the "rolling 12 months" showing a generally positive direction of travel, including a reduction in referrals and re-referrals for statutory services, reduced numbers of children's subject to a child protection intervention/ plan, or requiring statutory support as a Child in Need.
-Notably our reliance on agency Social Work capacity had reduced from circa 35/40% to circa 12/15%.
-A new operating mode - Signs of Safety - has been successfully launched and significant progress has been made in developing a locality based early help offer and the role out of Team Around the School.
+Improvement through 2018/19 was slow, but this picked up in 2019/20.
+The upward/positive trajectory of many key indicators and the 'rolling 12 months' showing a generally positive direction of travel, including a reduction in referrals and re-referrals for statutory services, reduced numbers of children subject to a child protection intervention/ plan, or requiring statutory support as a Child in Need.
+Unfortunately this has been largely reversed with the advent of Covid and we have seen significantly increased numbers of contacts, referrals and cases held in the statutory system since June 2020, although this has not worked through to impact on the Child Protection or Cared for Children numbers.